PrintM3D/Quad-Fusion-Docs/repair-guides/repairing-corexy.md

 ## Belt Routing

 If the belt tension in the coreXY system became too loose the belts can become unseated from their bearings.
 The coreXY belt system might seem complicated, but it is relatively simple.
-If your Promega system.
+If your Crane system.

 ![Broken CoreXY](../.gitbook/assets/du9oh3djff1wxgft-brokencorexy.jpg)